 Even operating and setting up a series of commands via apps isn't too tricky, although it can be time consuming at first.
 You may, for example, have to manually select all the devices you want to deactivate when you say "OK Google, I'm going to bed."

-In the near future, Australians are likely to see more smart products that are already readily available overseas, such as thermostats, window blinds, and smart locks.
+Australians are likely to see more smart products that are already readily available overseas, such as thermostats, window blinds, and smart locks.